BondWong/blockchain/doc/Keys-and-Addresses.md

 # Bitcoin and Blockchain part II: Keys and Addresses
 Keys, addresses, transactions and the blockchain are the fundamental concepts of the bitcoin system.
-In this part, I will describe the cryptography (which includes use of keys) used in bitcoin, and the generation and usage of address.
+In this part, we will describe the cryptography, which includes use of keys, used in bitcoin, and the generation and usage of address.

 ## A Brief History of Cryptography